Future Teachers Pathway Fellowship

 How do I apply?

-To apply, you must be a high school graduate within the last 5 years (2017-2022).
-Please note that undocumented students are more than welcome to apply as long as they have a valid Washington or Oregon State ID.
+To apply, you must be a young adult between the ages of 18 – 28 years.
+Please note that undocumented youth are more than welcome to apply as long as they have a valid Washington or Oregon State ID.

 Please apply using the link below.
 A resume is not required, but if you have it available, please email your resume to FTP@iurbanteen.org..